Brxckfuller/LLM-Research-Assistant/README.md

 ---

-## Overview

-Large Language Models cannot reliably answer questions about documents they have never seen.
-This project implements a complete Retrieval-Augmented Generation (RAG) pipeline that grounds every answer in evidence retrieved directly from uploaded research papers.

-Unlike basic RAG demonstrations that simply retrieve the nearest text chunks, this system introduces several engineering improvements:

-- Adaptive retrieval routing
-- Dense vector search
-- Cross-encoder passage reranking
-- Atomic evidence extraction
-- Citation-aware prompting
-- Optional live web search
-- Fully local answer generation using Ollama

-The result is a research assistant capable of answering detailed questions while remaining grounded in source material and providing supporting evidence for its responses.
+A modular Retrieval-Augmented Generation (RAG) system that answers questions about research papers using hybrid retrieval, cross-encoder reranking, evidence-aware prompting, and local large language models.

+Unlike many demonstration RAG projects that simply retrieve the nearest text chunks before prompting a language model, this project implements a multi-stage retrieval pipeline designed to improve retrieval quality, transparency, and answer grounding.
+It combines dense semantic search, lexical retrieval, passage reranking, query-aware retrieval routing, evidence extraction, and local inference into a single application with an interactive Streamlit interface.

+The project was developed as part of my AI engineering portfolio to explore how modern Retrieval-Augmented Generation systems can be engineered without relying on high-level orchestration frameworks.
+Rather than treating retrieval as a black box, the implementation separates each stage into independent components that can be evaluated, replaced, and improved individually.

 ---

-## Key Engineering Highlights

-- **Local-first RAG pipeline** using Ollama for private, offline-capable answer generation.
-- **Hybrid retrieval** combining dense semantic search with BM25 keyword search for stronger retrieval coverage.
-- **FAISS vector indexing** for fast local similarity search over uploaded academic papers.
-- **Cross-encoder reranking** to improve passage relevance before context is sent to the language model.
-- **Adaptive routing** between uploaded document retrieval and live web search using Tavily.
-- **Two-stage prompting** with evidence extraction before final answer generation to reduce hallucination.
-- **Citation-aware responses** that preserve page numbers and source references.
-- **Streamlit interface** with upload, indexing, retrieval diagnostics, source inspection, and progress visualisation.
-- **Modular Python architecture** designed so retrieval, reranking, prompting, and web search can be improved independently.

----

-# Demo
+## Demo

-The following screenshots show the complete workflow of the application.
+The screenshots below illustrate the complete workflow of the application.

----

-## Upload Research Paper
+### Upload Research Paper

 ![Upload Research Paper](docs/images/upload-paper.png)

 ---

-## Ask Questions
+### Ask Questions

 ![Question Interface](docs/images/query-interface.png)

 ---

-## Retrieval Progress
+### Retrieval Progress

 ![Retrieval Progress](docs/images/retrieval-progress1.png)

 ---

-## Generated Answer
+### Generated Answer

 ![Generated Answer](docs/images/generated-answer.png)